Last Updated: 4/19/2022 | April 19th, 2022

 Tucked into a quieter part of the city, HI Vancouver Downtown is a good spot for heading out to explore popular Granville and Davie Streets, which offer plenty of cafés, restaurants, and shopping.
 It’s also a quick walk to the beach and ferries to Granville Island (where you’ll find lots of shopping), as well as walking distance to the beautiful Stanley Park.

 The hostel itself isn’t all that impressive: the dorms don’t have enough outlets to accommodate every bed, the bathrooms are old and can be a bit musty, and the Wi-Fi doesn’t work very well.
-But the hostel does have a free continental breakfast, a game room with foosball and pool, a library, and a TV room.
+But the hostel does have a free continental breakfast, a rooftop terrace with views over the city, game room with foosball and pool, a library, and a TV room.
 It also runs tours and has bike rentals so you can easily explore more of the city.

 - Lots of common areas so it’s easy to meet people